domfahey/pdfviewer/README.md

 gitleaks detect
 ```

-This project uses:
+This project implements:
-- Pre-commit hooks to prevent secrets
+- Pre-commit hooks for secret detection
-- Environment variables for configuration
+- Environment variables for all configuration
-- Automatic log sanitization
+- Automatic log sanitization for sensitive data
-- No hardcoded credentials
+- No hardcoded credentials or API keys
+- Git history cleaned of uploaded files
+- Comprehensive `.gitignore` patterns

+⚠️ **Note**: Git history was rewritten on 2025-01-21 to remove sensitive files.
+Collaborators should re-clone the repository.

 ## Documentation